 Also, by using the Choices Method the meditator can instill positive goals and directions in his or her life while leaving the meditative mood untouched for those times when being perfectly still and quiet of mind is ideally restorative.
 Being able to change one’s life using both these approaches – the specific along with the global – is extremely effective.

-For a complete understanding of the modern meditation methods and how they can be used to treat emotional problems and actually change one's life for the better, see my book "The Book Of Meditation."
+For a complete understanding of the modern meditation methods and how they can be used to treat emotional problems and actually change one’s life for the better, see my book “Freedom in Meditation.”

 By Dr. Patricia Carrington